Skip to main content

 Tekstfilters tinyMCE

-Iframes becomes i-frames by RSFirewall
+Iframes become i-frames by RSFirewall

 https://www.rsjoomla.com/support/documentation/rsfirewall-user-guide/frequently-asked-questions/scrambled-tags-iframe-becomes-i-frame.html